RedisBloom/RedisBloom/docs/commands/tdigest.trimmed_mean.md

 <details open><summary><code>low_cut_quantile</code></summary>

-Exclude observation values lower than this quantile.

 Foating-point value in the range [0..1], should be lower than `high_cut_quantile`

+When equal to 0: No low cut.

+When higher than 0: Exclude observation values lower than this quantile.
 </details>

 <details open><summary><code>high_cut_quantile</code></summary>

-Exclude observation values higher than this quantile.

 Floating-point value in the range [0..1], should be higher than `low_cut_quantile`

+When lower than 1: Exclude observation values higher than or equal to this quantile.

+When equal to 1: No high cut.
 </details>

 ## Return value